theOehrly/Fast-F1/docs/contributing/devenv_setup.rst

 To install additional dependencies for development, testing and building of the documentation, run the following command within the :file:`Fast-F1` directory::

-    python -m pip install -r requirements-dev.txt
+    python -m pip install -r requirements/dev.txt

 [Optional] Installing pre-commit hooks
 ======================================
 You can optionally install `pre-commit <https://pre-commit.com/>`_ hooks.
-These will automatically check flake8 and other style issues when you run ``git commit``.
+These will automatically check code style issues (using the ruff linter) when you run ``git commit``.
 The hooks are defined in the top level ``.pre-commit-config.yaml`` file.
 To install the hooks ::

     pip install pre-commit